Bolesław Bierut: Remembrance in communist and post-communist Poland

 Khrushchev, who participated in Bierut's funeral, stayed in Warsaw for several days and attended the Sixth Plenum of the PZPR Central Committee.
 On 20 March, Edward Ochab was chosen there as the party's new first secretary.
 Prime Minister Cyrankiewicz delivered a detailed account of the history of Bierut's illness, going back to the early spring of 1950, when Bierut experienced his first myocardial infarction.
 The report was not made public.

-According to historian Andrzej Garlicki, Bierut died just in time to make possible the political elimination of Berman and Minc and the triumphal return of Gomułka.
+According to historian Andrzej Garlicki, Bierut died just in time to make possible the political demise of Berman and Minc and the triumphal return of Gomułka.
 Had Bierut lived much longer, the de-Stalinization process in Poland could have been stalled.

 Soon after Bierut's death, on 18 April 1956, a merchant ship newly built in Gdańsk Shipyard was named Bolesław Bierut.

 During Gomułka's rule as first secretary (1956–70), the memory of Bierut was marginalized.
 After 1970, First Secretary Edward Gierek brought Bierut back into public consciousness.
 Some books about him were published and in July 1979, on the 35th anniversary of communist Poland, Bierut's monument was erected in Lublin.
 Bierut's legend was sustained and cultivated during the 1970s.
 Gierek and his team, according to Eisler, idealized Bierut and his period and introduced a soft version of Stalinism, lacking the terror component of the original.

 During the brief but turbulent Solidarity period, the University of Wrocław attempted to reclaim its original name, but the Ministry of Higher Education declined to implement the faculty resolution in January 1982.